15 Different Types of German Bread

 3. Hörnchen

-You might not know it, but there are quite a few different types of German bread.
+You might not know it, but many different types of German bread exist.
 One popular variety is Hörnchen, a crescent-shaped roll often filled with chocolate or other sweet fillings.

 4. Pretzels